gdsp/gdsp/README.markdown

 ## Configuration in a production environment

 For security reasons, the database configuration and `SECRET_KEY` of the project are kept out of Git.
-This information, along with other configuration variables which differ from development to production, is set in the file `gdsp/settings_prod.py`.
-In production, this file needs to be present and the environment variable `DJANGO_PRODUCTION` needs to be set.
+These settings, along with other configuration variables which differ from development to production, are defined in the file `gdsp/settings_prod.py`.
+In production, this file needs to be present and the environment variable `DJANGO_PRODUCTION` needs to be set to a value which is truthy in Python, e.g. `1`.

 ## Updating the application in production